of graduate employers say relevant experience is essential to getting a job with them

 Why choose this degree course?

-- WORK PLACEMENTS – Boost your employability and real-world experience through undertaking work placements in the industry during your second and third years
+- WORK PLACEMENTS – Boost your employability and real-world experience through undertaking work placements in the industry in line with your interests

-- SPECIALISE YOUR STUDIES – Develop a specialism relevant to your chosen career through optional modules covering subjects such as sports nutrition or product design development
+- SPECIALISE YOUR STUDIES – Develop a specialism relevant to your chosen career through optional modules covering subjects such as sports nutrition and food technology

-- PRACTICAL APPLICATION – Put your knowledge into practice working in our cutting-edge Food Science and Innovation Suite and professional kitchens
+- PRACTICAL APPLICATION – Put your knowledge into practice working in our cutting-edge Food Science and Innovation Suite and other facilities

-- ENRICHMENT – We have great links with the food industry to provide you with an array of enrichment opportunities including guest lectures and industry research
+- ENRICHMENT – Our links with the food industry offer an array of opportunities including guest lectures and industry research, as well as the chance to gain AfN accreditation after graduation

 Our facilities

 University College Birmingham is renowned for its outstanding food industry training facilities.
-Studying our Food and Nutrition degree course means you will have access to our professional standard kitchens and state-of-the-art food development facilities, including our Food Science and Innovation Suite.
+Studying our Food and Nutrition degree course means you will have access to our state-of-the-art food development facilities including our Food Science and Innovation Suite, as well as our Human Performance Centre.

 Course breakdown